chris-rose-one/battleship/README.md

 linux - open terminal and run:  python Desktop/battleship-master/battleship_server.py</br>
 linux - open a new terminal window and run:  python Desktop/battleship-master/battleship_client.py ServerIpAddress PORT

-the server will display the ServerIpAddress and PORT at runtime.
+'battleship_server.py' will display the ServerIpAddress and PORT at runtime.

 you can run as many instances of 'battleship_client.py' as you like.